Lord of Mann: Relationship with the Crown

-Since 1399, the kings and lords of Mann were vassals of the kings of England, and subsequently of Great Britain, who was the ultimate sovereign of the island.
-This right of 'lord proprietor' was revested into the Crown by the Isle of Man Purchase Act 1765 for £70,000 and a £2,000 annuity, and hence ceased to exist separately.
+Since 1399, the kings and lords of Mann were vassals of the kings of England who were the ultimate sovereigns of the island.
+This right of 'lord proprietor' was revested into the Crown by the Isle of Man Purchase Act 1765 for £70,000 and a £2,000 annuity, at which point it became a self-governing British Crown Dependency.
 King George III became the first British monarch to reign over the Isle of Man as Lord of Mann in 1765.
 For reasons of culture and tradition, the title Lord of Mann continues to be used.
-For these reasons, the correct formal usage, as used in the Isle of Man for the Loyal Toast, is The King, Lord of Mann.
-The term "the King, Lord of Mann" was also used when Charles III was proclaimed King on the Isle of Man.
+For these reasons, the correct formal usage, as used in the Isle of Man for the loyal toast, is The King, Lord of Mann.
+The term "the King, Lord of Mann" was also used when Charles III was proclaimed king on the Isle of Man.

-The title "Lord" was used by Queen Elizabeth II.
-Queen Victoria was styled as Lady of Mann.
+Queen Victoria was styled as Lady of Man.
+The title "lord" was used by Queen Elizabeth II.

 The formal Latin style is Dominus Manniae.

 List

 Before 1504

-Before 1504, the ruler of the Isle of Man was generally styled King of Mann.
+Before 1504, the ruler of the Isle of Man was generally styled king of Mann.